squibbylinux/LibreGreek/README.md

       * The OpenOffice templates that were translated to Greek during Greek Coding Camp 2009.

+      * Autocorrect files from Lefteris Thanos.

 And the hope is to continue with more material like grammar correction etc etc.

-Although credit for the content goes to the respective authors, the packaging is done by me, Pantelis Koukousoulas and the Squibby Linux Team and we take full responsibility for it, so please forward any issues / complaints to us.
+Although credit for the content goes to the respective authors, the packaging is done by us, Squibby Linux Team and we take full responsibility for it, so please forward any issues / complaints to us (public at chania-lug.gr).

 --pkt